peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 # A Framework for Testing Complex Narrative Systems

 This document is the **Framework Manual** for the project.
-It provides a comprehensive technical guide to the fully automated and resilient framework designed for conducting reproducible large-scale LLM experiments with complex narrative systems.
-It offers an end-to-end pipeline that manages the entire experimental lifecycle, from data preparation and query generation to LLM interaction, response parsing, hierarchical data aggregation, and final statistical analysis.
+It provides a comprehensive technical guide to the framework, which is designed for the resilient and reproducible testing of large-scale LLM experiments with complex narrative systems.
+It offers a fully automated, end-to-end pipeline that manages the entire experimental lifecycle, from data preparation and query generation to LLM interaction, response parsing, hierarchical data aggregation, and final statistical analysis.

-This manual is intended for developers, contributors, and researchers who wish to understand the system's architecture or use the framework for **direct replication, conceptual replication, and new research**.
+This manual is intended for developers, contributors, and researchers who wish to understand the system's architecture or use the framework for several types of scientific validation, including **direct, methodological, and conceptual replication, as well as for new research**.

 {{grouped_figure:docs/diagrams/arch_project_overview.mmd | scale=2.5 | width=75% | caption=Project Architecture: A high-level overview of the project's main functional components and their relationships.}}